 “We’ll get one later when we can come back with Nanna’s truck,” he said, loudly and slowly, the way people do when they are unaccustomed to speaking to children.
 “We have to buy Nanna’s apples first, remember?”
 Then he tugged Heather away from the pumpkins toward the pick-your-own orchard beyond.
 The little girl glanced longingly back over her shoulder at the pumpkins as she tripped along behind him.

 Autumn was incredulous.
 How on earth could anyone deny a pumpkin, such a simple pleasure, to this tragic little girl?
-This was just another of many reasons why Ethan Fuller, the slick playboy lawyer from New York City, should not have custody of Autumn’s favorite neighbor’s granddaughter.
+This was just another of many reasons why Ethan Rassmussen, the slick playboy lawyer from New York City, should not have custody of Autumn’s favorite neighbor’s granddaughter.

 Shaking her head at the unfairness of it all, Autumn put the chrysanthemums she had purchased in her Jeep and was about to jump in and drive away when she suddenly changed her mind.
 Heather would have her pumpkin, she decided, and Autumn walked across the parking lot and into the pumpkin patch, not caring that her favorite red cowboy boots were sinking into the mud.